Janatulikzan/Janatulikzan/README.md

 - 🚀 I’m a Web3 enthusiast currently focused on **blockchain development**, **smart contracts**, and **decentralized applications**.
 - 🧠 Continuously learning about Solidity, EVM-compatible networks, and on-chain development best practices.
 - 🛠️ I've worked on several personal and collaborative projects involving Ethereum-based smart contracts, tokenization, and crowdfunding.
-- 🤝 I'm actively looking for **internship opportunities** to contribute, grow, and learn from experienced Web3 engineers.
+- 🤝 I'm actively looking for **opportunities** to contribute, grow, and learn from experienced Web3 engineers.
 - 🌍 Remote & async-friendly.
 I’m ready to collaborate with teams across the globe.

 ---